GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/02_nonProgrammableStates.md

 ~~~~~~~~~~~~~

 There are three non-programmable state objects in total:
- - @ref bs::ct::RasterizerState "ct::RasterizerState"
+ - @bs::ct::RasterizerState
- - @ref bs::ct::DepthStencilState "ct::DepthStencilState"
+ - @bs::ct::DepthStencilState
- - @ref bs::ct::BlendState "ct::BlendState"
+ - @bs::ct::BlendState

 > If using bs::f Shading Language you can specify these states directly in a BSL file and should have no need to create them manually.

-# Rasterizer state {#nonProg_a}
+# Rasterizer state
 Rasterizer state allows you to control how are 3D polygons, lines or points converted to 2D pixels.
-You can create it by filling out the @ref bs::RASTERIZER_STATE_DESC "RASTERIZER_STATE_DESC" structure and passing it to @ref bs::ct::RasterizerState::create "ct::RasterizerState::create()".
+You can create it by filling out the @bs::RASTERIZER_STATE_DESC structure and passing it to @bs::ct::RasterizerState::create.

 ~~~~~~~~~~~~~{.cpp}
 // Draw wireframe geometry with no backface culling